ptlthg/SkyHanni/docs/FEATURES.md

 + Added the ability to block opening the Chocolate Factory when Booster Cookie is inactive. - Daveed (https://github.com/hannibal002/SkyHanni/pull/2713)
 + Added a feature to block opening Hoppity's trade menu from Abiphone calls if you do not have coins in your purse. - Daveed (https://github.com/hannibal002/SkyHanni/pull/2664)
 + Added the ability to prevent closing Meal Eggs that have Rabbit the Fish inside. - Daveed (https://github.com/hannibal002/SkyHanni/pull/2712)
++ Added the ability to display the Hoppity Event Card in real-time within a GUI element. - Daveed (https://github.com/hannibal002/SkyHanni/pull/2749)
+    +  This replaces the command `/shhoppitystats` (but it can be used to view past events).
+    +  Can be configured to toggle visibility with a keybind.

 ### The Carnival